-Brand, a business' perceived personality, can often be affected more easily than competitive elemnts such as scale, specialization, location, and technology and may be the business' most important asset.
-Successful branding creates loyal customers with an emotional attachment of the mark.
-Over time, the incremental increase or lost opportunity to increase a business' value due to controlling its brand is huge.
+Brand, a business' perceived personality, can often be affected more easily than competitive elements such as scale, specialization, location, and technology and may be the business' most important asset.
+Successful branding creates loyal customers with an emotional attachment to the mark.
+Over time, the incremental increase or lost opportunity to increase a business' value due to controlling your brand is huge.
+But it must be differentiated brand.